colindouglas/bcsxp/README.md

 * `instrument`: The name of the instrument and the instrument serial number, separated by a space
 * `filename`: The path to the file from which the data originated
 * `points`: A list column that contains results for the individual points in the calibration curve

+### Reading a R-File
+`read_bcsxp(path, filetype = "R")` reads in a exported ASCII file containing raw absorbance vs. time data for each assay, typically named "R*yyyymmddn*.BCSXp".
+It returns a tibble with the following columns:

+* `datetime`: The date and time the calibration curve measurement finished
+* `id`: Unique identifier for each assay
+* `sample_name`: The name of the sample on the instrument.
+For controls, it is the control lot number
+* `sample_type`: Either "Sample" or "Control"
+* `assay_number`: The number uniquely identifying the assay performed.
+Manufacturer assays < 1000.
+* `assay_name`: The short name identifying the assay
+* `reagent_lots`: The lot numbers of the reagents used to perform the assay, separated by spaces
+* `cuvette`: The cuvette position in which the reaction occured
+* `flags`: These are warning or error flags raised during the assay
+* `detection method`: The method the software uses to infer the raw result.
+For clot-based assays, this is the endpoint detection method
+* `raw`: The raw measurement, in units of `raw_unit`.
+If the assay is calibrated, this is the measurement before intepretation through the curve
+* `raw_unit`: The measurement units for the assay, often "secs" for clotting assays or "mE/min" from chromogenic assays
+* `instrument`: The name of the instrument and the instrument serial number, separated by a space
+* `wave`: A list column with two columns, `time` in seconds, and optical absorbance (`abs`) in mA